RiyasAhamed23598/Javascript_notes/Foundation/ecmascript.md

 - We have a lot of JS engines like chakra, spider monkey, V8 etc.
 - Anybody can build their own JS engine.
 - That can lead to caos as different engines might support different features.
 Like v8 can say hey I have come up with a new feature but chakra and spider monkey might not support it.
+- So we need a standard, a rulebook for these JS engines.
+- That standard is called ECMA Script.
+It tells engine creators that this all rules should be supported by your engines.